-Creating an intranet can make it easier for your staff to find and access to information, share resources and reduce costs.
+Creating an intranet can make it easier for your staff to find and access company information, share resources and reduce costs.

 Intranets come in different shapes and sizes.
 Yours can be anything from a small collection of web pages to a substantial website with advanced features that allow employees to book holidays, log absences and take training.

 Creating an intranet site can benefit your company in many ways.
 For instance:

 It can be hard to anticipate all possible uses for your intranet from day one.

 Rather than try to build capabilities you might end up not using, it can be better to create your intranet with some basic features, then add functions as the need arises.